conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "I'm all ears, my son!"
 I answered.

-"I'm always fogetting birthdays.
-So I'm going to build a web app where I will enter a name, an age, email anddress, phone number and a date - and when the time comes my app will send a happy birthday email and a text message!
+"I'm always forgetting birthdays.
+So I'm going to build a web app where I will enter a name, an age, email address, phone number and a date - and when the time comes my app will send a happy birthday email and a text message!
 Spin this up on the cloud as SAAS and make some quick money from users."

 This was music to my ears.
 I have precisely this problem as well, which, I can assure you, strains relationships.
 A webapp like this would certainly get my interest.

 "Good stuff", I told my friend.
 "When can I access the prototype?"

-"Oh it was just a few minutes of work - a React website with a Postgres database in the cloud.
+"Oh it was just a few minutes of work - a [React](https://reactjs.org/) website with a [PostgreSQL](https://www.postgresql.org/) database in the cloud.
 Let me send you the link to collect data."

 ![](../images/2022/03/Screen%201.png)